 NMP Recordkeeping Requirements

-The permittee shall create and maintain a complete copy of the documentation required by this permit, including the documentation identified in Subpart IV.A.1. above, on-site for a period of five years from the date they are created.
+The permittee shall create and maintain a complete copy of the documentation required by this permit, including the documentation identified in Subpart IV.A.1. above and Table IV.
+A, on-site for a period of five years from the date they are created.
 Such records shall be made available to the Secretary upon request.

 Table IV.
 A. NPDES Medium CAFO Permit Recordkeeping and Monitoring Requirements